Teo44/ot-harjoitustyo/documentation/specifications.md

 - A basic music player with pause and volume control
 - A text editor for writing notes
 - Automatic opening of existing notes
+- Auto-scrolling chord-diagrams
+- More features for the player, such as next file, previous file and repeat

 ## Possible additional features
-- More features for the player, such as next file, previous file and repeat
+- ~More features for the player, such as next file, previous file and repeat~
 - Saveable playlists
-- Auto-scrolling chord-diagrams
+- ~Auto-scrolling chord-diagrams~

 ## GUI-draft